-If we are sharing your personal information with a third party that is not located in New Zealand, a data storage provider, or otherwise subject to the New Zealand Privacy Act 2020, we shall ensure that such entities are subject to similar levels of privacy protection as New Zealand, alternatively, we will require the third party to protect your personal information in a way that provides comparable safeguards to those in the New Zealand Privacy Act 2020.
+If we are sharing your personal information with a third party that is not located in your jurisdiction, a data storage provider, we shall ensure that such entities are subject to similar levels of privacy protection of your jurisdiction, alternatively, we will require the third party to protect your personal information in a way that provides comparable safeguards to those Privacy Act/s of your relevant jurisdiction.

 What happens if there is a breach of your privacy?